1) The following are some of the sites that display works by Bertha.

 Hanga.com Admittedly a retailer, but they propose a very large number of reproductions of various artists.

-Eva Pietzcker teached me how to carve wood and to print the japanese way.
+Eva Pietzcker taught me how to carve wood and to print the japanese way.
 I love her Mount Fuji (printed in 2012)

 Hiroaki-Shotei A site that is attempting to make the “catalogue raisonné” of his works.
-A very interesting site, it also proposes articles on the univers of woodblock prints.
+A very interesting site, it also proposes articles on the world of woodblock prints.

 Tsuchiya Koitsu Woodblock Print Collection A site made by an enthusiast who is also trying to make a “catalogue raisonné” of a Japanese artist.